-The content and assessment methods of GCSEs has changed in recent years; they are often referred to as 'new style GCSEs'.
+The content and assessment methods of GCSEs has changed in recent years; they are often referred to as 'new style GCSEs', though they are not so new anymore!
 In a nutshell there is more for the students to learn and most are now only assessed through exams at the end of Year 11.
 Even in those subjects which still have Non-Examined Assessment (controlled assessment or coursework), the exam now counts more towards the final grade than it did before.
 Under the old style GCSE students would have taken around 23 hours of exams, now it is nearly 32 hours.
 New style GCSEs are harder - the students have more to learn and more exams to do.